dashingsoft/pyarmor/README.md

 ## Obfuscation Mechanism

-Pyarmor obfuscates python scripts by 2 ways:
+Pyarmor protects Python scripts by the following ways:

+* Obfuscate source file to protect constants and literal strings.

-* First obfuscate byte code of each code object
+* Obfuscate byte code of each code object.

-* Then obfuscate whole code object of python script
+* Clear f_locals of frame as soon as code object executation completed.

 More information refer to [How to obfuscate python scripts](src/mechanism.md)